Book of Judith: Main characters

-Judith, the heroine of the book, introduced in chapter 8.
-A God-fearing woman, she is the daughter of Merari, a Simeonite, and widow of a certain Manasseh or Manasses, a wealthy farmer.
-She sends her maid or "waitingwoman" to Uzziah to challenge his decision to capitulate to the Assyrians if God has not rescued the people of Bethulia within five days, and she uses her charm to become an intimate friend of Holofernes, but beheads him allowing Israel to counter-attack the Assyrians.
+Judith, the protagonist of the book, introduced in chapter 8 as a God-fearing woman, she is the daughter of Merari, a Simeonite, and widow of a certain Manasseh or Manasses, a wealthy farmer.
+She sends her maid or "waitingwoman" to summon Uzziah so she can challenge his decision to capitulate to the Assyrians if God has not rescued the people of Bethulia within five days, and she uses her charm to become an intimate friend of Holofernes, but beheads him allowing Israel to counter-attack the Assyrians.
 Judith's maid, not named in the story, remains with her throughout the narrative and is given her freedom as the story ends.

-Holofernes, the villain of the book.
+Holofernes, the antagonist of the book.
 He is a dedicated soldier of his king, general-in-chief of his army, whom he wants to see exalted in all lands.
 He is given the task of destroying the rebels who did not support the king of Nineveh in his resistance against Cheleud and the king of Media, until Israel also becomes a target of his military campaign.
 Judith's courage and charm occasion his death.

-Nebuchadnezzar, claimed here to be the king of Nineveh and Assyria.
+Nebuchadnezzar, the king of Nineveh and Assyria.
 He is so proud that he wants to affirm his strength as a sort of divine power, although Holofernes, his Turtan (commanding general), goes beyond the king's orders when he calls on the western nations to "worship only Nebuchadnezzar, and ... invoke him as a god".
 Holofernes is ordered to take revenge on those who refused to ally themselves with Nebuchadnezzar.